Ronald Fisher: Adelaide, 1957–1962

-In 1957, a retired Fisher emigrated to Australia, where he spent time as a senior research fellow at the Australian Commonwealth Scientific and Industrial Research Organisation (CSIRO) in Adelaide, South Australia.
+In 1957, a retired Fisher immigrated to Australia, where he spent time as a senior research fellow at the Australian Commonwealth Scientific and Industrial Research Organisation (CSIRO) in Adelaide, South Australia.
 During this time, he continued in his denial of tobacco harm, and enlisted German eugenicist Otmar von Verschuer to his cause.

-Following surgery for colon cancer, he died of post-operative complications in Queen Elizabeth Hospital in Adelaide in 1962.
+Following surgery for colon cancer, he died of post-operative complications in Queen Elizabeth Hospital in Adelaide on 29 July 1962.
 His remains are interred in St Peter's Cathedral, Adelaide.

 Legacy

 Fisher's doctoral students included Walter Bodmer, D. J. Finney, Ebenezer Laing, Mary F. Lyon and C. R. Rao.
 Although a prominent opponent of Bayesian statistics, Fisher was the first to use the term "Bayesian", in 1950.
 The 1930 The Genetical Theory of Natural Selection is commonly cited in biology books, and outlines many important concepts, such as: